jen20/vault-health-checker/README.md

 - `VAULT_HEALTH_CHECK_STANDBY_UNHEALTHY` - Whether to consider Vault servers in the `standby` state as unhealthy.
 If any value is assigned to this variable, `standby` nodes are considered unhealthy - by default they are considered healthy.

+- `VAULT_HEALTH_CHECK_SKIP_VERIFY` - Setting this to true will cause the health checker to not verify your TLS cert for cases like locally testing.
+The default is false.

 ### Building

 During development, `vault-health-checker` can be built using `go build`.